mimblewimble/grin-rfcs/text/0000-eliminate-finalize.md

 # Credits

-Thanks to Kurt Coolman for coming up with the general design for payment proofs [5].
+Thanks to Kurt Coolman for coming up with an earlier iteration of the payment proofs design [5].

 # References
 [references]: #references